 Shiro Meda Businesses Closed

 In the lead up to Adwa Victory Day 2023, the Ethiopian government closed businesses at Shiro Meder.
 This was the best place to buy traditional wares including yagerlibs (traditional clothing).
 Artisans there were geniuses, so the loss to Ethiopians was significant.
-Police also arrested printers of t-shirts that feature Taytu and Menelik II – popular with Ethiopian youth.
+Police also arrested printers of t-shirts that featured Taytu and Menelik II – popular with Ethiopian youth.

 This is a lot of trouble to go to.
-Could Dr Abiy be attempting to please foreign powers that have never recovered from a European defeat at Adwa?
+Could Abiy Ahmed be attempting to please foreign powers that have never recovered from a European defeat at Adwa?
 The Battle of Adwa victory inspired colonised peoples, particularly Africans, to begin the fight for freedom.
 Pan-Africanism dawned in 1896, reached a peak in the 1950s, and is alive today.
 Oh, the fragile ego of the West.